-Jesionowski arrived at UCF last fall and she says she’s forging a life focused on the future.
+Jesionowski arrived at UCF in Fall 2018 and she says she’s forging a life focused on the future.

-She says she’s always thought she wanted to work in the medical field, but the shooting helped solidify that plan.
+She currently is a nursing-pending student and says she’s always thought she wanted to work in the medical field, but the shooting helped solidify that plan.

 “I think just helping people and being able to be there … [I] like connecting with patients more,” Jesionowski says.